Rahul16524/QueryPlanCache-TigerGraph/README.md

 ## 🚀 Run the Project

+>  Before running any Docker commands, ensure **Docker Desktop is running** in the background.
 **Step 1:** Open Command Prompt (if not already open)

 Press Win + R, type cmd, and press Enter